 when your living in an awkwardly positioned lot crammed in between existing homes on all sides with no street access.

-Explain the architects, who have explored other unique methods
+Explain the project architects, who have explored other unique methods

 of incorporating greenery into space-sensitive residential projects.